CLNEulalia/Express-Intro/readme.md

 - What is a `package.json` file?

+Open up and inspect the contents of your `package.json` file.

 To install and include a package that someone else wrote in your project, you'll use the `npm` command line interface.
-The command for installing a package is `npm install <packageName>`, where `packageName` is the name of the package you want to install. `npm install` will download the package and update your `package.json` file.
+The command for installing a package is `npm install <packageName>`, where `packageName` is the name of the package you want to install.

+`npm install` will download the entire package (all dependencies) and update your `package.json` file.

 Lets install the [reverse-string](https://www.npmjs.com/package/reverse-string) package: